I confused the heck out of my ophthalmologist a while back.

 So I consciously decided not to strain to see things.
 If something is blurry far away, I just go closer.
 I look away from the computer several times an hour when I’m working on it to relax my eyes.
 If I’m reading or watching a movie and it’s hard to keep my eyes focused, I stop trying to focus and do something else (like go to sleep!).
 I even try, when I’m at home and not doing much, to go without glasses or contacts to totally relax my eyes.

-We’ve probably all heard that carrots are good for your vision, but there are some other Eye Foods I would recommend for your diet regime.
+We’ve probably all heard that carrots are good for your vision, but there are some other eye-nourishing foods I recommend including 3-4 times a week.